clyrek/Elden-Ring-Max-Load-Calculator/README.md

-# Elden Ring Max Load Calculator
+## Elden Ring Max Load Calculator
+# CURRENTLY BROKEN
 This is a simple calculator that calculates what the maximum amount of equip load you need to have different weight loads

 ## How To Use It